 The U3D file format specification does not address issues regarding reliability of the transport layer or communications channel.
 It is assumed that reliability issues will be addressed by a different protocol layer.

 The U3D file format specification does not address run-time extensibility of an implementation of the U3D architecture.
-Run-time extensibility will be a feature of a future specification.

 2 Conformance

 A conforming implementation complies with all the mandatory clauses in this Standard.

 3 References